eleyng/cooperative_planner/README.md

 Test the following:
 - Train
-  - train from scratch
+  - train from scratch (completed)
-  - resume training (load model from icra)
+  - resume training by load model from icra
 - Eval
   - load model and run predictions
   - plots